mhBrice/thesis/article1/article1.md

 \begin{figure}
-\centering
-\includegraphics[width=\textwidth]{article1/figures/fig5_thermo.pdf}
+\centering \includegraphics[width=\textwidth]{article1/figures/fig5_thermo.pdf}
-\caption[Thermophilization (change in community temperature index) and successional process (change in community shade index) of forests for different levels of disturbance]{Thermophilization (i.e., change in community temperature index, $\Delta$CTI) and successional process (i.e., change in community shade index, $\Delta$CSI) of forests for different levels of disturbance.
-In the upper panels (a-c), the latitudinal trends in $\Delta$CTI (black curve) and $\Delta$CSI (grey curve) are based on moving averages computed on the indices against latitude (window size of 400 plots).
+\caption[Thermophilization and successional process of forests for different levels of disturbance]{Thermophilization (i.e., change in community temperature index, $\Delta$CTI) and successional process (i.e., change in community shade index, $\Delta$CSI) of forests for different levels of disturbance.
+In the upper panels (a-c), the latitudinal trends in $\Delta$CTI (black curve) and
+$\Delta$CSI (grey curve) are based on moving averages computed on the indices against latitude (window size of 400 plots).
 Positive values indicate an increase in warm-adapted species (black) or in late-successional species (grey) over time.
 The dotted lines in panels a-c represent the mean $\Delta$CTI (black) and $\Delta$CSI (grey) values for different levels of disturbance.
 The lower panels (d-f) show thermophilization of the forest plots across the study area (All) and by bioclimatic domain.
-Positive values for the temporal shift of the mean (black line), left tail (red) and right tail (blue) of the distribution of CTI indicate overall thermophilization, increases of warm‐adapted and decreases of cold‐adapted species, respectively.}
+Positive values for the temporal shift of the mean (black line), left tail (red) and right tail (blue) of the distribution of CTI indicate overall thermophilization, increases of warm‐adapted and decreases of cold‐adapted species, respectively.} \label{fig1.5}
-\label{fig1.5}
 \end{figure}